bala@ciatel-corp

 What I'm working on right now

-Right now I'm working with UK small businesses through Ciatel Corp Ltd on two main things: AI receptionists that answer the phone 24/7 and book appointments straight into the calendar, and a daily research system that listens to what UK business owners are quietly complaining about online — so we know what's actually worth building next.
+I'm also running a daily research system that listens to what UK business owners are quietly complaining about online — so I know what's actually worth building next.

 Alongside client work, I'm deep in building an internal AI system that runs my business day-to-day — scanning the market every morning for where real AI demand is moving, surfacing which opportunities are worth my time and which aren't, and sharpening my thinking before high-stakes conversations.
 The kind of strategic intelligence that enterprise firms get from a full research team, running 24/7 on a one-person operation.
 It's the most ambitious thing I've built for myself, and it's changing how fast I move.